DPFP/chuwa0620/ShortQuestions/hw5.md

 ReadWriteLock, ReentrantLock, StampedLock

 ### 18 What is the difference between class lock and object lock?
 Object Level Locks − It can be used when you want non-static method or non-static block of the code should be accessed by only one thread.
 Class Level locks − It can be used when we want to prevent multiple threads to enter the synchronized block in any of all available instances on runtime.

+### 19 What is future and completableFuture?
+Future is an interface that belongs to java. util. concurrent package.
+It is used to represent the result of an asynchronous computation.
+The interface provides the methods to check if the computation is completed or not, to wait for its completion, and to retrieve the result of the computation.
+CompletableFuture is used for asynchronous programming in Java.
+Asynchronous programming is a means of writing non-blocking code by running a task on a separate thread than the main application thread and notifying the main thread about its progress, completion or failure.

+### 20 what is ThreadLocal?
+A quick and practical guide to using ThreadLocal for storing thread-specific data in Java.
+Java ThreadLocal is used to create thread local variables.
+We know that all threads of an Object share it's variables, so the variable is not thread safe.
+We can use synchronization for thread safety but if we want to avoid synchronization, we can use ThreadLocal variables.